-However, there are blockers to your CIAM journey.
-Old technology is incompatible with modern MFA, SSO, and passwordless solutions so many companies embark on big modernization projects only to find themselves on an identity treadmill of updating apps manually one-by-one.
+However, there are blockers to your CIAM or journey-time orchestration.
+Old technology is incompatible with modern MFA, SSO, and passwordless solutions, so many companies embark on big modernization projects only to find themselves on an identity treadmill of updating apps manually one by one.
 This can take years and cost millions of your IT budget dollars.

 Let’s look at what CIAM is, the challenges, and why it is so important to get over the hurdles and make CIAM work for your organization.

 CIAM is how organizations manage and apply the authentication and authorization process for customer identities.
 Sometimes this process is called customer journey or journey-time orchestration because it’s all about each interaction a customer has with a company.
 Any company that creates accounts by registering identities is in need of CIAM… so that’s pretty much everyone.
 But some industries that hold extra sensitive personal information need to take their CIAM even more seriously.

 No one wants a breach, but highly-regulated industries like healthcare, insurance, and financial services must be particularly mindful of their CIAM.
 Benefits of CIAM include secure management of digital identities to apps and software, password protection, multifactor, adaptive, or passwordless authentication, integration with personalized digital experiences and more.